rolandshoemaker/acme-tls-alpn/draft-ietf-acme-tls-alpn.md

 Authorization ::= OCTET STRING (SIZE (32))
 ~~~~~~~~~~

-The extnValue of the id-pe-acmeIdentifier extension is the ASN.1 DER encoding of the Authorization structure.
+The extnValue of the id-pe-acmeIdentifier extension is the ASN.1 DER encoding of the Authorization structure, which contains the SHA-256 digest of the key authorization for the challenge.

 Once this certificate has been created it MUST be provisioned such that it is returned during a TLS handshake that contains a ALPN extension containing the value "acme-tls/1" and a SNI extension containing the domain name being validated.